yal103/league_of_legends_analysis/README.md

 | 10660-10660_game_2 | Red    |         1911 |        1 |           116 |            56 |                   49 |           314 |          31.85   |               3.64207 |               1.75824 |                      1.53846 |               9.85871 |
 | 10660-10660_game_3 | Blue   |         1324 |        1 |            60 |            35 |                   23 |           162 |          22.0667 |               2.71903 |               1.5861  |                      1.0423  |               7.34139 |

+### Univariate Analysis
+To understand the general behavior of vision control metrics in competitive League of Legends matches, we first need a glance at how each of the features are distributed.
+We plot and analyze the distributions of each quantitative variable using histograms.
+The distribution of wards placed (`wardsplaced`) is shown below:

+<iframe
+  src="assets/wardsplaced.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Assessment of Missingness